 Getting to the Airport On Time

-We don’t live near Heathrow.
-It’s about 4 and a half hours away by car, and with lots of places for delays and traffic jams in between.
+We don't live near Heathrow.
+It's about 4 and a half hours away by car, with lots of places for delays and traffic jams.

-Fortunately, our flight was just after lunch, so in theory, we could set off that morning, drive straight to Heathrow, and then fly to the US.
+Fortunately, our flight was just after lunch, so theoretically, we could set off that morning, drive straight to Heathrow, and then fly to the US.

 - It's plenty far away for us to be delayed.
 We weren't going to risk missing the flight.

 - An early start, a long drive, an even longer flight, and lots of jet lag would have made for a very long day.

 As it turned out, the day would get much longer anyway...

 If you are planning a trip that leaves Heathrow Airport and don't live near, there are options to catch a shuttle flight from an airport nearer to you.
 For example, we could have flown from Manchester to Heathrow.

 We didn't take that option as flying from Manchester was still an early start, and I'd rather avoid flight changes as it increases the chance of your bags not making it onto the same plane as you do!